-In future iterations of the budget model, a select set of centralized costs from Facilities and IT services will be shared out to the units utilizing those services.
+In future iterations of the budget model, a select set of centralized costs from Facilities and IT services are being reviewed to be potentially shared out to the units utilizing those services.
 The methodology for allocating Facilities and IT costs and the expense impact for using these services will be communicated in a future iteration of this Budget Guidebook.

-3.D Capital Budgeting
+3.D Capital Budgeting Funding

-Funding